writeonlycode/next-hacker-jobs/README.md

 # Next Hacker Jobs

-The Next Hacker Jobs" is a web application that allows users to browse the latest job postings on Hacker News.
+Next Hacker Jobs is a web application that allows users to browse the latest job postings on Hacker News.
 The application is built using Next.js, a popular React framework that allows for server-side rendering and easy data fetching.
 It features a beautiful "neu brutalist" interface.

 Next.js is a powerful framework that offers many advantages, including easy setup, optimized performance, built-in SEO support, and high customizability